Fuse predates Cheap Trick by about five years, it’s fairly heavy, with a good mix of caustic lead guitar, organ playing and useful vocals.

 I have to admit really liking this album even if the band members didn’t.
 More about that later.
 It’s fairly heavy for its time, but my query is, why did it take over a year to release the album?
 It was recorded in Sept/Oct 1968, but only released in January 1970.
 Some shenanigans going there I would think.

 ‘Permanent Resident’ is just full-on proto-rock, loads of sonic organ and chugging guitars on display.
 ‘Show Me’ is both groovy and gritty in the same breath, while ‘To Your Health’ as an instrumental is a bit loose.
-Amping up the sound even more, ‘4,4,3,4’ is a very loud rocker, and then ‘Mystery Ship’ assumes a tough bluesy edge which sounds as if it could be a winner in a live environment.
+Amping up the sound even more, ‘4,4,3,4’ is a very loud rocker.
+And then ‘Mystery Ship’ assumes a tough bluesy edge which sounds as if it could be a winner in a live environment.

 In Summary

-If you read the disclosure about Fuse as remembered by Neilsen, he was not complimentary of the band, the album, or the producer Jackie Mills.
-Scathing is an understatement.
-The band also released a single: ‘Hound Dog’ with ‘Crusing For Burgers’, which were eventually released on the 2001 Rewind CD reissue, which is the version I’m using for my review.
+The band also released a single: ‘Hound Dog’ with ‘Crusing For Burgers’.
+These were eventually released on the 2001 Rewind CD reissue, which is the version I’m using for my review.

-Neilsen and Peterson took Fuse to Philly, renamed themselves Sick Man Of Europe which eventually morphed into Cheap Trick, and the rest as they say is history.
+Neilsen and Peterson took Fuse to Philly, renamed themselves Sick Man Of Europe which eventually morphed into Cheap Trick.
+And the rest as they say is history.
 So there you go, Power Pop 101 lesson now concluded.